 Their job commitment, experience improving health outcomes with excellent patient care, and ability to relate to older patients make baby boomers incredibly valuable members of the multigenerational nursing workforce, and as they begin to retire and reduce the available pool of RNs to three generations, healthcare providers and other hospital nurses will need to be aware of necessary adaptations and adjustments.

 Introducing Generation X

-After the baby boomers come Generation X. This generation was born between 1965 and 1979—they’re equivalent to the “middle child” of generations since Gen Xers are sandwiched between two larger generations, baby boomers and millennials.
+After the baby boomers come Generation X. This generation was born between 1965 and 1979—they're often seen as equivalent to the “middle child” of generations, since Gen Xers are sandwiched between two larger generations, baby boomers and millennials.